If you're planning on moving somewhere more affordable in 2022, you're not alone.

 Our top five inexpensive cities are:

 As you can see, the most affordable cities in America are spread evenly within its breadbasket.
-Are you ready for a cross-country road trip?
+So are you ready for a cross-country road trip?

-Before we go into each of our top choices in detail, let's check out some of the runners-up.
+But wait!
+Before we go into each of our top choices in detail, let's check out some of the runners-up that is other affordable cities of the US.

 Other Great, Inexpensive Choices